dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

         uint16_t sendBufSize = DEFAULT_SEND_BUF_SIZE,
         uint16_t recvBufSize = DEFAULT_RECV_BUF_SIZE);
 ```
-This two methods must be called **BEFORE** any data transporting between ground control station and onboard computer.
+These two methods must be called **BEFORE** any data transporting between ground control station and onboard computer.
 They can be called like this:
 ```
 /* Set the ID of system "1".
 There is only one ground control system so the number of GCS is also "1" */ dji2mav::Config::getInstance()->setup(1, 1);